NAppazeller/MechaCar_Statistical_Analysis/README.md

 Lots 1 & 2 have a PSI variance of 0.98 and 7.47, respectively.
 Whereas Lot 3 has a PSI variance of 170.29 which does not meet current design specifications.

 ## T-Tests on Suspension Coils
-### T-Test Across All Manufactoring
+### T-Test Across All Manufacturing
 ![](https://github.com/NAppazeller/MechaCar_Statistical_Analysis/blob/main/PTest%20Output_1.jpg)

-### T-Tests Across 3 Manufactoring Lots
+### T-Tests Across 3 Manufacturing Lots
 ![](https://github.com/NAppazeller/MechaCar_Statistical_Analysis/blob/main/PTest%20Output.jpg)

 Using t-tests we're able determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
-By observing the p-value we can see that the population lot and lots 1 & 2  have a p-value greater than 0.05 which indicates they are statistically different from the population mean of 1,500 pounds per square inch.
+By observing the p-value we can see that the population lot and lots 1 & 2 have a p-value greater than 0.05% which indicates they are statistically different from the population mean of 1,500 pounds per square inch.

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+In today's market, where many consumers have been significantly impacted by the Covid-19 pandemic, costs associated with vehicle ownership will be critical.
+Metrics that will need to be tested include the car's cost, fuel efficiency, and maintenance.

+Our alternative hypothesis would be how do we differentiate in car cost, mpg and maintenance from the competition.

+Using competitor data related to car cost, fuel efficiency and maintenance we would perform t-tests.